Coanalytic families of functions: Van Douwen families

 Clearly $g \mapsto \lfloor \frac{g}{2} \rfloor$ is a recursive function.
 Then we can define the reals $c(n) = i$ if and only if $g(n) \mod 2 = i$, and $c'(n) = 1-c(n)$.
 To check whether $(f, c) \in H$ or $(f,c') \in H$ are both $\Pi_1^1$, and checking $\chi_i(f,c) = g$ is Borel for each $i < 2$.
 This shows the $\Pi_1^1$-definability of $G$ above. \end{proof}

 \begin{corollary} It is consistent with $\mathfrak{c} \geq \aleph_2$ that there exists a coanalytic Van Douwen family of size $\aleph_1$. \end{corollary}

-\begin{proof} Repeat Zhang's construction of a Cohen-indestructible Van Douwen family $F$ in {\sf L} , along an enumeration of the set of nice Cohen names for reals given by the $\Sigma_2^1$-definable wellorder $\leq_L$.
-After adding $\kappa$-many Cohen reals, where $\kappa \geq \aleph_2$ is a regular cardinal, $F$ is still a Van Douwen family, which has a $\Sigma_2^1$ definition by Shoenfield absoluteness.
-Apply the theorem above. \end{proof}
+\begin{proof} In a model of $V=L$, repeat the construction of \cite{Zhang99} to obtain a $\Sigma_2^1$ Cohen-indestructible Van Douwen family $F$, utilizing an enumeration of the set of nice Cohen names for reals given by the $\Sigma_2^1$-definable wellorder $\leq_L$.
+Let $\mathbb{P}$ be the forcing for adding $\kappa$-many Cohen reals, where $\kappa \geq \aleph_2$ is a regular cardinal, and let $G$ be $\mathbb{P}$-generic over $V$.
+By indestructibility, $F$ is still a Van Douwen family in $V[G]$, and by Shoenfield absoluteness $F$ remains $\Sigma_2^1$-definable.
+Therefore Theorem \ref{THM_vandouwen} applies. \end{proof}